TrystanLea/blog/pages/en/transport.md

 The average train passenger energy consumption of 0.150 kWh/p.km is 60% less than the average for buses above.
 A rough calculation based on the diesel train economy above suggests that electrification may make up two thirds of the difference.
 60% of all rail journeys are by electric traction [5].
 Trains also have a higher load factor at 32.4% vs 14-28% for buses.

 Its not clear if the train load factor is for seated capacity only or seated + standing, if we assume it is seated capacity and model electrification and a load factor of 30% for both modes the per passenger energy consumption, electric buses would achieve 0.108 kWh/p.km and electric trains 0.100 kWh/p.km.
 A nissan leaf electric car at 30% occupancy achieves 0.106 kWh/p.km.
-I find these results much closer to each other than I would have thought.
+I find these results much closer to each other than I would have thought, what have I missed?
+A more thorough physics first principles approach might be interesting of the form taken by David MacKay here [10].

 **References**